 The people at your accommodation in Palenque should be able to organise everything for you.
 Expect to pay approximately 300 MXN per person (about $30 USD / £23), including the entrance fee and a shared guide.

-However, this would be a good option for those who don’t have much time, want to see as many places as possible, and don’t mind being part of a group.
+This might be a good option for those who don’t have much time, want to see as many places as possible, and don’t mind being part of a group

 Alternatively you can take a taxi from Palenque to Roberto Barrios.